Running CFDDFC with the AWS Console

 ssh -A ubuntu@M.M.M.M

-directory on the master instance, with exportfs
+directory on the main instance, with exportfs

 .